emelmusica/module-17-matching-html-tag-regex/Develop/html-tag-gist.md

 whether they are opening tags or self-closing tags.
 It excels at extracting the tag name and, where relevant, any content enclosed within those tags.

+It's essential to have an understanding of HTML tags, To make the most of this tutorial.
+As a quick refresher, HTML tags are enclosed within
+< and > symbols, forming both an opening and closing "tag."
+If you've ever
+inspected the source code of a web page, you've likely come across examples like <HTML>, <main>, <div>, and many others.

 ## Table of Contents

 - [Anchors](#anchors)